nasjcodes/nasjcodes-vanillajs/README.md

 ## Description
 Before delving further into HTML/CSS/JavaScript and JS frameworks, I wanted to create a basic website as a platform to showcase my projects first.
 Based on my basic understanding of web development, most modern web sites are built using established frameworks such as React or Ruby on rails, Angular JS etc. However, creating a website using Vanilla JS as a learning experience is widely recommended to solidify one's understanding of the background processes.

+__Update 23 Jan 2019__:\
+After completing several tutorials and courses on HTML/CSS/JavaScript, I have refactored my code to be more in line with best practices.

 ## Challenges
 I have listed down some of the main challenges and decisions I had to make while creating this website.

+### Style
-### Style (Updated 23 Jan 2019)
+__Update 23 Jan 2019__:\
 I have styled the webpage from scratch without the help of Bootstrap.
+Additionally, I have also included media queries to optimize the layout for mobile, tablet, and desktop devices.

 ~~Although CSS styling is relatively simple, I decided to make use of [Bootstrap](https://getbootstrap.com/) as a quick and easy way to style the site.
 This allowed me to focus more on the functional details of the site using JavaScript.
 In the future, I will style the website without the use of Bootstrap.~~